solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/README.md

-# Hands on Lab: Full Chat Application with Semantic Kernel, PostgreSQL, Azure Open AI
+# Hands-on Lab: Full Chat Application with Semantic Kernel, PostgreSQL, Azure Open AI

 This solution demonstrates how to design and implement a RAG Pattern solution that incorporates PostgreSQL with Azure OpenAI Service and Azure Cognitive Search to build a vector search solution with an AI assistant user interface.
 The solution shows how to generate vectors on data stored in PostgreSQL using Azure OpenAI Service, how to implement vector search using the vector search capability of Azure Cognitive Search and get the response from Azure OpenAI Service's ChatGPT using the matched documents as a context.
 The solution includes the frontend and backend components hosted on Azure Kubernetes Service.
 The solution also showcases key concepts such as managing conversational context and history, managing tokens consumed by Azure OpenAI Service, as well as understanding how to write prompts for large language models such as ChatGPT so they produce the desired responses.